-1. Your first order of business is to load your image and duplicate its background layer.
+1. How to fix a blurry picture in Photoshop?
+Your first order of business is to load your image and duplicate its background layer.
 You can do this by right-clicking the background layer and then choosing the Duplicate Layer option.
-Also make sure to change the blend mode to Luminosity to ensure that everything blends smoothly.
+Also, make sure to change the blend mode to Luminosity to ensure that everything blends smoothly.

 2. Next, select Filter -> Sharpen and choose the option labeled Smart Sharpen.
 You should now be greeted by the Smart Sharpen Window.
 Here, you’ll first want to check the Preview box and then make sure that the zoom level is set to 100%.
 Resize the window and feel free to move it around to get a better view of things.

-4. The final step is to use the Remove dropdown menu and select one of the three available types of blur you want to eliminate – Gaussian, Motion or Lens.
-Each will lead to a different effects depending once again on the image used so don’t be afraid to experiment.
+4. The final step is to use the Remove dropdown menu and select one of the three available types of blur you want to eliminate – Gaussian, Motion, or Lens.
+Each will lead to a different effect depending once again on the image used so don’t be afraid to experiment.
 While you’re at it, play around with the Shadows and Highlights sliders to try and improve the image even more.
+Read more about Photoshop.

-2. Upload your image and click Continue.
+2. Upload your image and click Continue in this image sharpener.
 Select either Auto Sharpen or adjust the sharpening degree slider in manual mode.
 Click Start to Process.